Solar Panels in PA

 - Does the pricing cover everything, or are there additional fees that you’ll be responsible for paying?

 - Can you expect all work to be done by employees of the company, or do they hire subcontractors?
 If so, are those subcontractors insured, licensed, and bonded?

 - What kind of timeline can you expect for the project from beginning to end?

 And, before you sign a contract, ensure that your installer knows about Pennsylvania’s net metering policies and can help you understand how the process works and how to take advantage of it.
 Different utility providers have different policies, and your installer should be familiar with the policies of the provider you’ll be working with.

 While Pennsylvania doesn’t offer state tax incentives for going solar, and the idea of paying more in property taxes after you install solar panels may be a bit of a turn-off, there are a lot of benefits to going solar in PA.
-With federal tax incentives paying for 30% of the cost of your solar panel system, some of the best rebates in the country, and SREC payments, as well as increasing your home’s property value, going solar in Pennsylvania is almost guaranteed to be a good investment that will start saving you money immediately.
+With federal tax incentives paying for 30% of the cost of your solar panel system, some of the best rebates in the country, and SREC payments, as well as increasing your home’s property value, going solar in Pennsylvania is almost guaranteed to be a good investment.

 Although it might seem like a solar panel system will take some time to show a real return on your investment, when you consider the improvement it can make for your home’s resale value, as well as your SREC payments, and all the money you’ll save each month on your utility bills, you can see what a great investment it can be.

 Whether you buy or lease, solar power will at the very least save you money on your electric bills each month, and it could turn into a lucrative investment for your home, as well.
 Research the energy rates in your area and compare them to the payments you’d be making on a lease, PPA, or loan to see which option is best for you to save money, decrease your carbon footprint, and potentially increase the value of your home.